jexxa-projects/JexxaTutorials/TimeService/README.md

 curl -X POST http://localhost:7502/TimeApplicationService/publishTime
 ```

-Each time you execute curl you should see following output on the console:
+Each time you execute curl, you should see the following output on the console:

 ```console
 [ActiveMQ Session Task-1] INFO io.jexxa.tutorials.timeservice.infrastructure.drivenadapter.display.TimeDisplayImpl - New Time was published, time: 17:15:18.743772